-Our API makes it possible for anyone to make awesome things for Big Cartel’s massive community of artists.
+Our API makes it possible for anyone to make awesome things for Big Cartel’s massive community of artists, creators and independent businesses.
 Integrate Big Cartel into an existing application or service, create an add-on to extend our core features, or code something up you’d like in your own shop.
 Whatever it is, we hope these tools allow you to build something great.

 Versioning